 Alice Mouton, Ph.D.

 Dr Alice Mouton is an Assistant Project Scientist in Robert Wayne laboratory in the department of Ecology and Evolutionary Biology.
 Her current researches focus on applying gene expression methodologies (RNA-seq and RRBS) to study non model organisms (bobcat, island fox) in a context of conservation.

-Baochen Shi is a postdoc working with Dr. Huiying Li in the department of Molecular and Medical Pharmacology.
+Baochen Shi was a former postdoc working with Dr. Huiying Li in the department of Molecular and Medical Pharmacology.
 By studying genomes and transcriptomes of the microorganisms living inside and on the humans, he aims to understand how human microbiome play a role in health and disease.
 Prior to joining UCLA, he completed his Ph.D. in the bioinformatics lab of Prof. Runsheng Chen in the Institute of Biophysics, Chinese Academy of Sciences.
-Email: firstname.lastname@example.org

 Dr. Michael Thompson received a BA in physics from Boston University, a PhD in biophysics from the University of Michigan.
 Over his research career, Michael has invented quantitative methods for predicting protein structure from evolutionary information, prion proteins from sequence determinants, and gene function from co-evolution.
 Michael is currently working with Prof. Pellegrini and Prof. Horvath to illuminate the role of DNA methylation in cancer and aging.